 Once you have a clear idea of what you are going to cook, check the fridge and freezer to see what you actually need.
 Then make a list, this ensures you only buy what you need and you are not buying things you may already have.

 And I don’t mean for weight loss.
-Cook enough food and maybe a little extra for leftovers, often times we tend to make too much and it ends up being tossed out.
-You can use food portion calculator like this one to help and read the cooking instructions as well.
-Put those leftovers to good use, if you roast a chicken, keep the water at the bottom as chicken stock, make a yummy chicken and mayo sandwich the next day, and use the carcass to make an amazing bone broth, think outside the box and google “leftovers”, there are so many great resources on-line to help you.
+Cook enough food and maybe a little extra for leftovers, oftentimes we tend to make too much and it ends up being tossed out.
+You can use a food portion calculator like this one to help and read the cooking instructions as well.
+Put those leftovers to good use, if you roast a chicken, keep the water at the bottom as chicken stock, make a yummy chicken and mayo sandwich the next day, and use the carcass to make an amazing bone broth, think outside the box and google “leftovers”, there are so many great resources online to help you.

-5. Proper storage is key
+Proper storage is key to stop food waste

 - Here are a few of my fav food hacks: